UB-ADBLAB/ubuntu-linux-uintr/README.md

 # How to build

     cp myconfig .config
-    make -j NPROCS # replace NPROCS with the number of parallel processes you'd like make bzImage
+    make LOCALVERSION= -j NPROCS # replace NPROCS with the number of parallel processes you'd like make bzImage
     sudo make modules_install
     sudo make install